 Eugenia (Lucy/Genie/Nettie L.), was born c.
 March 1870.
 The US Federal Census of that year gives her age as “2/12” and her name as “Lucy.”
 She appears as “Lucy A.” (age 10) in the 1880 Census, and as “Nettie L.” (born March 1870) in 1900.
 In 1910 she was living in Cleveland, Ohio, and on 12 May 1917 married William Smith in Cleveland; the marriage certificate recited that she was a widow.
 In 1920 she resided in Oil City, Pennsylvania.
 We have not yet discovered the date of death of Mr. Smith, but by 1930 she had married Jones F. Chambers.
 Her husband pre-deceased her.
 She died 20 April 1953 in Cleveland, Ohio, at that time residing at 2215 E. 100 Street, Cleveland, Ohio, and was interred 25 April 1953 at Highland Park Cemetery, Cleveland, Ohio.12

 Hannah J., born c.
 1873, appears in the 1880 US Federal Census as an eight year old child.
-She has not been found in any other record, except a marriage record showing that she married in Harrison county, Ohio on 20 July 1899 Alexander J. Jones, who was born in 1857, the son of Joseph Jones and Temperance Reed.13 She is not named in William Henry Ballard’s genealogical Narrative, nor is she named in John Ezra Ballard’s death notice of 17 January 1944, which suggests she died between 1899 and 1944.14
+She has not been found in any other record, except a marriage record showing that she married in Harrison county, Ohio on 20 July 1899 Alexander J. Jones, who was born in 1857, the son of Joseph Jones and Temperance Reed.13 She is not named in William Henry Ballard’s genealogical Narrative, nor is she named as an heir in her mother’s probate records of 1916.
+Neither is she is named in John Ezra Ballard’s death notice of 17 January 1944.14

 Robert Flournoy, born 27 August 1874,15 he appears in the 1880 Federal Census with his parents and sisters Lucy and Hannah; his enumeration from the 1900 Federal Census has not been found.
 In 1910 and 1920 he is head of household and married 3 August 1897 Lulu May McGinnis,16 who was born c.
-1878, and second Estella ________.
+1878 and died 1930 (interred at Cadiz Union Cemetery), and second Estella ________.
 By 1930, all the children had left home.17 A graduate of Wilberforce University, Wilberforce, Ohio, he was a public school teacher; in 1918, he was employed by the Cadiz School Board, and by 1930, he is identified in the Census as a school principal.
 In 1933 he was still living in Cadiz, Ohio, and died 1 April 1938 in Cleveland, Ohio.18 Their children were: 1.
 Heloise/Ellina (born c.
 1899); 2.
 Pauline (born c.
 1901); 3.
 Robert (born c.
 1905; possibly the Robert Ballard listed in the Social Security Death Index born 5 December 1904, died 6 July 1993 in Cadiz, Ohio).19

 Alice M., born September 1880, married Eugene Schaeffer, who was born in Huntington, West Virginia and resided in Cleveland, Ohio, at 2260 East 83rd Street c.
 1930; she was living 20 January 1944.
 In 1920 Eugene Schaeffer was employed as a night watchman, and in 1930 as a waiter in a club.20 Their children were: 1.
 Ilene Schaeffer (born c.
 1909); 2.
 Eugene Schaeffer (born 8 January 1912, died 31 December 1927);21 3.
 Thomas Ellsworth Schaeffer (born c.
 1917); 4.
 Catherine Schaeffer (born c.
 1919).